dustin/gosh/README.markdown

 ## Usage

-Firstly, gosh runs scripts that are pre-defined in a scripts directory.
-This directory is specified by the final argument to gosh.  e.g.:
+Firstly, `gosh` runs scripts that are pre-defined in a scripts directory.
+This directory is specified by the final argument to `gosh`.  e.g.:

     gosh /some/directory